AnojAryal/Flutter-Learning/expense_tracker/README.md

 # expense_tracker

-Interactivity and theming.
+--> Interactivity and theming.
 Basic user input handling through expense tracker

 ## Getting Started

-This project is a starting point for a Flutter application.
+--> Adding interactivity, More Widgets and Theming

+## Responsive and adaptive

+Adjusting Apps for different screen sizes and platforms

+--> detecting and using screen and platfrom information --> changing layout based on screen size
+--> building adaptiave widgets